 - Growing expenses.
 Manually hunting threats is time-consuming and expensive.
 IT professionals must rely on an automated cyber-security assessment tool that detects threats immediately.

 - Sophisticated cyber-threats by hackers.
 Many organizations don't invest in the predictive cyber-security technology they need.
-Instead, they rely on a reactive system that fills security gaps after a threat has been encountered.
+Instead, they rely on a reactive system that fills security gaps after encountering a threat.

 - Increasing complexity of cybersecurity regulations.
 As the world has become increasingly digitized, more regulatory bodies have increased the necessary regulations that businesses must comply with.
 Many organizations simply cannot shoulder these new regulations while managing their unique inherent risk profile.

 - Cyber-attackers' anonymity.
 Cyber-attackers ensure they remain anonymous and undetected by using proxies and VPNs.
 AI's training data enables it to track these risks.

 The Need For AI In Cybersecurity

 All cyber-security organizations need advanced threat detection and response methods to minimize the risks of breaches or identity thefts.
 A data breach can result in an irreparable reputational loss for your company, damaging your relationship with partners and clients.

-The Federal Trade Commission and Consumer Financial Protection Bureau ensure that any company which doesn't adequately protect consumer privacy will compensate for the damage.
+The Federal Trade Commission and Consumer Financial Protection Bureau ensure that any company that doesn't adequately protect consumer privacy will compensate for the damage.
 Therefore, data breaches can also be extremely expensive.